ulfk/dotnet-ai-workshop/instructions/6_RAGChatbot.md

  * For VS users, set `Evaluation` as the startup project
  * Everyone else, prepare to `dotnet run` in the `Evaluation` directory

-In `Evaluation`'s `Program.cs`, find where `IChatClient innerChatClient` is declared and make sure it's using the LLM backend you want to use, likely Azure OpenAI, OpenAI Platform, or Ollama.
+In `Evaluation`'s `Program.cs`, find where `IChatClient innerChatClient` is declared and make sure it's using the LLM backend you want to use, likely GitHub Models, Azure OpenAI, OpenAI Platform, or Ollama.

 You'll see that `Program.cs` sets up all the dependencies needed to run your RAG logic - an `IChatClient`, an `IEmbeddingGenerator`, and a `QdrantClient`.
 It also loads the contents of a test dataset called `evalquestions.json`.
 Take a look in that file and you'll see it's a list of 500 sample question/answer pairs.
 These were all generated using AI in the same way that the manual PDFs were.